Surely it’s not that hard to leave Nepal?

-- On my latest departure from Kathmandu airport I did not have my hand luggage searched – but I was still patted down and polo mints questioned (seriously)
+- On my latest departure from Kathmandu airport I did not have my hand luggage searched – but I was still patted down and a packet of polo mints questioned (seriously)

 - In case you are wondering: arriving and departing from Kathmandu’s domestic terminal is another adventure altogether!

 Planning a flight to Nepal?

 Just in case you stumbled upon this article and were wondering about arriving here’s an article I wrote about how to survive arriving into Kathmandu airport fully updated for 2019.

 Liked this page?
 You’ll love my guidebook!
 It’s a guidebook that’s better than the rest.
 Yes, really.
 Take a look and see for yourself.

 It covers everything you need to know with detailed easy to follow maps, walking tours, definitive descriptions (with photos) of every temple, recommendations plus personally visited restaurants and accommodation reviews with so much more for you to discover right now in your hands that you won’t get anywhere else.